omnicommander/pi-tube/README.md

 The mouse and most gui elements *WILL* be hidden by this software, so in order to edit anything in the device, you should either use the terminal emulator (launched with `ctrl-alt-t`) or ssh (`ssh pi@hostname`).

-You should not need to run the install script more than once
+You should not need to run the install script more than once.

+Your user's name MUST be "pi" in order to work properly (currently).

 # Installation
 To start installation use